EvilFreelancer/yalm-100b-quantization/README.md

 ### Quantization only

-The script requires four parameters:
+The script requires three parameters:

 * `input_dir`: The directory containing the original checkpoints.
 * `output_dir`: The directory where the quantized and pruned checkpoints will be saved.